shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/getting_started/onboarding.md

 # Onboarding Process

 Shotgun Private Cloud is an enterprise level offering that requires adopters to become AWS users.
-In order to make sure this joint venture between Shotgun, AWS and our clients is as streamlines as possible, we decided to work closely with Amazon to define a cooperative onboarding process that would meet client expectations for a premium offering.
+In order to ensure that this joint venture between Shotgun, AWS, and our clients is as streamlines as possible, we decided to work closely with Amazon to define a cooperative onboarding process that would meet client expectations for a premium offering.

-Shotgun and Amazon will provide dedicated resources during the on-boarding process to help you in this journey.
+Shotgun and Amazon will provide dedicated resources during the onboarding process to help you on this journey.

 # Onboarding Process Overview

 ![onboarding-process](../images/spc-onboarding-process.png)

-During the onboarding process, you'll have direct access to Shotgun and AWS Leaders that will support you during the implementation of Shotgun Private Cloud.
+During the onboarding process, you'll have direct access to Shotgun and AWS Leaders who will support you during the implementation of Shotgun Private Cloud.

-**Tech Briefing.**  Overview meeting of all our offering, where we underline advantages and disadvanges of all our offerings.
+**Tech Briefing:**  Overview meeting of all of our offerings, where we underline the advantages and disadvantages of each.

-**Tier 1 Tech Deep Dive.**  OPTIONAL.
-Deeper technical dive on Tier 1.
+**Tech Deep Dive:**  OPTIONAL.
+Deeper technical dive into Shotgun Private Cloud.
 This meeting can be combined with the Tech Briefing.

-**Pre-qualification.** Qualification, from a technical point of view.
-Determine, alongside client, what will be the implications of choosing an offering over another.
+**Pre-qualification:** Qualification, from a technical point of view.
+Determine what the implications will be of choosing one offering over another.

-**Offering Selection.** Client select the offering that suits him, under Tech Sales guidance.
+**Offering Selection:** Here, you will select the offering that best suits you, under Tech Sales guidance.

-**Kickoff Meeting.**	AWS and Shotgun leaders go over the setup process with the client
+**Kickoff Meeting:**	AWS and Shotgun Leaders review the setup process with the you.

-**Setup / Test / Validation.**	Iterative installation process where clients get his Tier 1 setup ready, step by step
+**Setup / Test / Validation:**	Iterative installation process where you ready your Shotgun Private Cloud setup, step by step.

-**Training.** OPTIONAL.
-Help the client ramping up on the AWS/Shotgun technologies required to securely set-up a Tier 1 site.
+**Training:** OPTIONAL.
+Help sessions, if needed, as you ramp up on the AWS/Shotgun technologies required to securely set-up a Shotgun Private Cloud site.

 # Onboarding Resources

-**Shotgun Community.** The [Shotgun Private Cloud Community](https://community.shotgunsoftware.com/c/beta-private-cloud/31) forum can be used to ask question that can be answer by either Shotgun Experts or other Virtual Private Cloud users.
-This should be the first place where you go to find question about Private Cloud.
+**Shotgun Community:** The [Shotgun Private Cloud Community](https://community.shotgunsoftware.com/c/beta-private-cloud/31) forum can be used to ask questions that can be answered by either Shotgun Experts or other Shotgun Private Cloud users.
+This should be your first stop when asking general questions about Shotgun Private Cloud, during setup and beyond.

-**Private Slack Channel.** During the on-boarding, you will be given access to a dedicated Autodesk Slack Channel.
-Your Shotgun and AWS Leaders will be available for quick feedback, answer and ad-hoc meetings to help you progress as fast as possible with your Shotgun Private Cloud setup.
-This channel will be available only for the on-boarding period.
+**Private Slack Channel:** During the onboarding, you will be given access to a dedicated Autodesk Slack Channel.
+Your Shotgun and AWS Leaders will be available for quick feedback, answers, and ad-hoc meetings to help you progress as fast as possible with your Shotgun Private Cloud setup.
+This channel will be available only for the onboarding period.

-**Shotgun Support.** [Shotgun Support](https://support.shotgunsoftware.com/hc/en-us/requests/new) ticket will be used to track, at the higher level, on-boarding for each clients.
-Once Private Cloud setup is complete, follow-up support tickets can be opened with the support team.
+**Shotgun Support:** A [Shotgun Support](https://support.shotgunsoftware.com/hc/en-us/requests/new) ticket will be used to track your onboarding at a higher level.
+Once your Shotgun Private Cloud setup is complete, follow-up support tickets can be opened with the support team as needed.